App-vNext/Polly/docs/pipelines/resilience-pipeline-registry.md

 # Resilience pipeline registry

-> [!NOTE]
-> This documentation supports the upcoming Polly v8 release.

 The `ResiliencePipelineRegistry<TKey>` is designed to create and cache resilience pipeline instances.
 The registry also implements the `ResiliencePipelineProvider<TKey>`, allowing read-only access to pipelines.

 The registry offers these features: